 - The SFFX-1 field flattener that is essential for photographic imaging.

-Each lens focuses light with precision, and the extreme broadband coatings on each surface enhance it even further.
+Each lens uses extreme broadband coatings on each surface enhance it even further.
 The stars appear vivid and the background, velvet black.
-Since these coatings transmit more than 99% in the visual spectrum, reflections seen on CCD images are eliminated.
+Since these coatings transmit more than 99% in and beyond the visual spectrum, reflections seen on CCD images are eliminated.

 Tube and dew shield: This telescope comes with an aluminum tube and dew shield that is precision machined, tumbled and black anodized.
 The inside of the main tube assembly is painted "Ultra-flat Black" and the focuser is baffled with ridges to minimize tube wall reflections.
 Fittings are black anodized aluminum.
 The dew shield retracts, reducing the length of the telescope for storage.
 Extending the dew shield minimizes dewing of the objective at night and serves as a glare shade during the daytime.